-IM considers these aspects when creates and manages virtual infrastructures:
+IM considers these aspects when it creates and manages virtual infrastructures:

-- The software and hardware requirements specification for the user applications, using a simple language defined to be easy to understand by non-advanced users who just want to deploy a basic virtual infrastructure, but with enough expressivity for advanced users to set all the configuration parameters needed to get the infrastructure fully configured. - The selection of the most suitable Virtual Machine Images (VMI) based on the user's requirements. - The provision of VMs on the configured cloud platform and/or Docker container workloads using the configured container orchestrator. - Support of hybrid infrastructures, where nodes are spread among different cloud providers, enabling cloud bursting scenarios. - The contextualization of the infrastructure at run-time by installing and configuring all the required software that may not be available in the images (either VMIs or Docker images). - The elasticity management, both horizontal (adding/removing nodes) and vertical (growing/shrinking the capacity of nodes).
+- The software and hardware requirements specification for the user applications, using a simple language defined to be easy to understand by non-advanced users who just want to deploy a basic virtual infrastructure, but with enough expressivity for advanced users to set all the configuration parameters needed to get a fully configured infrastructure. - The selection of the most suitable Virtual Machine Images (VMI) based on the user's requirements. - The provision of VMs on the configured cloud platform and/or Docker container workloads using the configured container orchestrator. - Support for hybrid infrastructures, where nodes are spread across different cloud providers, enabling cloud bursting scenarios. - The contextualization of the infrastructure at run-time by installing and configuring all the required software that may not be available in the images (either VMIs or Docker images). - The elasticity management, both horizontal (adding/removing nodes) and vertical (growing/shrinking the capacity of nodes).

 IM provides both XML-RPC and REST APIs to enable high-level components to access its functionality.
 These APIs allow clients to create, destroy, and inspect virtual infrastructures.
-IM also provides a command line tool (im-client) and two web interfaces:
+IM also provides a command line tool (im-client) and two Web interfaces:

-- im-dashboard can deploy predefined TOSCA templates with a few clicks, and - im-web has advanced functionality for advanced users.
+- im-dashboard, which can deploy predefined TOSCA templates with a few clicks, and - im-web, which has advanced functionality for advanced users.

-For more information about IM, please check out the documentation and the code.
+For more information about IM, the documentation and the source code can be consulted.